PawelGerr/Thinktecture.Configuration/README.md

 `Thinktecture.Extensions.Configuration` is using an instance of `IConfiguration` as a data source to create and populate strongly-typed configuration classes.

-The Library [Microsoft.Extensions.Options](https://www.nuget.org/packages/Microsoft.Extensions.Options/) provides similar solution but it is using static class from [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) making it hard to extend. `Thinktecture.Extensions.Configuration` provides new features like
+The Library [Microsoft.Extensions.Options](https://www.nuget.org/packages/Microsoft.Extensions.Options/) provides similar solution but it is using a static class from [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) making it hard to extend. `Thinktecture.Extensions.Configuration` provides new features like
 * DI support (e.g. for Autofac use nuget package `Thinktecture.Extensions.Configuration.Autofac`)
 * `CultureInfo` support, so that localized values like `42,1` with `,` as decimal separator are parsed correctly to `42.1`
 * Honoring of collection indexes, meaning a key-value pair `"MyIntCollection:1"`-`42` is deserialized to `new int[]{0, 42}` instead of `new int[]{42}`